Exclusive: Tough-talking China pricing regulator sought confessions from foreign firms

 The two sources said the following companies were at the hotel: GE, Siemens, Samsung Electronics, Microsoft, Volvo, IBM Corp, Michelin; Swedish packaging giant Tetra Pak; Intel Corp; Qualcomm; Dumex, a subsidiary of France’s Danone and U.S. cable equipment maker Arris Group Inc.

 Tetra Pak confirmed it was there but declined to comment further.
-Siemens said it was unaware of any meeting, as did Samsung and Volvo.
+Siemens, Samsung and Volvo said they were not aware of any meeting.
 IBM, Intel, GE and Microsoft declined to comment.
 Arris, Michelin and Dumex did not respond to questions while Reuters was unable to immediately reach Qualcomm.
 Reuters does not have a full list of firms at the meeting.

 The government agencies held a separate training session for Chinese state-owned enterprises around the same time, one of the sources said, though it was unclear what was discussed.